cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 {{models}} provides additional discussion of the terms information model, data model, and serialization.

+The terms specifically called out for this document fall into three categories:

+1. terms defined (or consistently used) in the text of {{RFC8949}}, but possibly supplied with a concise definition here ("{{RFC8949}}
+   terms"), such as Preferred Serialization;
+2. terms we use in their English/CS sense ("generic terms"), for which we may still want to supply a sharpened definition here, such as Deterministic Encoding;
+3. terms that we specifically define in the document ("CDE terms"), such as CDE or Basic Serialization.

+{:vspace="1"}
-* The term "CBOR Application" ("application" for short) is not explicitly defined in {{-cbor}}; this document uses it in the same sense as it is used there, specifically for applications that use CBOR as an interchange format and use (often generic) CBOR encoders/decoders to serialize/ingest the CBOR form of their application data to be exchanged.
+"CBOR Application" ("application" for short, {{RFC8949}}):
+: application that uses CBOR as an interchange format and uses (often generic) CBOR encoders/decoders to serialize/ingest the CBOR form of their application data to be exchanged.

+"CBOR Protocol" ({{RFC8949}}):
-* Similarly, "CBOR Protocol" is used as in {{-cbor}} for the protocol that governs the interchange of data in CBOR format for a specific application or set of applications.
+: the protocol that
+governs the interchange of data in CBOR format for a specific application or set of applications.

+"Representation" ({{RFC8949}}):
-* "Representation" stands for the process, and its result, of building the representation format out of (information-model level) application data.
+: the process, and its result, of building the representation format out of (information-model level) application data.

+"Serialization" ({{RFC8949}}):
-* "Serialization" is used for the subset of this process, and its result, that represents ("serializes") data in CBOR generic data model form into encoded data items.
+: the subset of the representation process, and its result, that represents ("serializes") a data item at the CBOR generic data model form into encoded data items.
 "Encoding" is often used as a synonym when the focus is on that.
+Often involves choosing one of several equivalent encodings (serializations), i.e., providing "variation".

+"Encoding constraint" (CDE):
+: A rule that governs the choice of one of several otherwise equivalent CBOR encodings for a CBOR data item.

+"Preferred serialization" ({{RFC8949}}):
+: Defined in {{Section 4.1 of RFC8949@-cbor}}, Preferred Serialization
+  is one specific set of encoding constraints.
+  Tag specifications can also define the Preferred Serialization of the specific tag that are defining (e.g., in Section 3.4.3 of RFC 8949).

+"Deterministic encoding" (generic):
+: An encoding process (or, more specifically, encoding constraint) that deterministically always chooses the same encoding for each data item with several encoding choices.
+(The term refers both to such a process and a result of a specific such process.)
+Note that there can be many rule sets that each can yield deterministic encodings; for instance, {{-cbor}} defines elements of a legacy deterministic encoding in {{Section 4.2.3 of RFC8949@-cbor}} that is distinct from the one for which requirements are defined in {{Section 4.2.1 of RFC8949@-cbor}}.

+"Generic encoder"/"Generic decoder" ({{RFC8949}}):
+: Defined in {{Section 5.2 of RFC8949@-cbor}}, a generic CBOR decoder can decode all well-formed ({{Section 1.2 of RFC8949@-cbor}}) encoded CBOR data items and present the data items to an application.
+   Similarly, generic CBOR encoders provide an application interface that allows the application to specify any well-formed value to be encoded as a CBOR data item, including simple values and tags that are unknown to the encoder.

+"Partial Implementation" (CDE):
+: A decoder or encoder that is not generic, but usually limited to the needs of specific (a specific set of) applications.

+"Common Deterministic Encoding" (CDE):
+: The common deterministic encoding process defined in the present BCP, based on Preferred Serialization and {{Section 4.2.1 of RFC8949@-cbor}}.
+  Out of many potential and actual deterministic encodings, CDE is RECOMMENDED for implementation and specification where deterministic encoding is required or desired.

+"Basic Serialization" (CDE):
+: The encoding constraints of Preferred Serialization combined with an additional encoding constraint: no indefinite length encoding is used.

+"CDE-checking decoder" (CDE):
+: A decoder that checks that the encoding constraints of CDE have been met.
+  (Note that a decoder can also provide other types of checks, such validity-checking and duplicate-checking ({{RFC8949}}); just speaking of "checking decoders" without further qualification can therefore be imprecise.)
+  Note that an encoder can meet a set of encoding constraints without the CBOR decoder then checking them (or even being aware of the constraints or that they have been used).
+  Certain benefits of specific encoding constraints may only be available in conjunction with decoders checking those constraints.

+Bignum ({{RFC8949}}):
+: An integer that is represented using CBOR tag 2 or tag 3.
+  (Not called Bigint as that term may be in use for a platform representation.)

+NaN payload ({{IEEE754}}):
+: All but the first bit (Q-bit) of the trailing significand component of the {{IEEE754}} value for a NaN.
+  Separate from sign bit and Q-bit.

+Trivial NaN (CDE):
+: A NaN with a zero sign bit, and a payload composed of zero bits only.
+  Note that in {{IEEE754}}, all-zero payload implies that the Q-bit is set to one.
+  Represented in CDE as the three bytes 0xf97e00.

 {::boilerplate bcp14-tagged-bcp14}